 The month of October is fire safety month so we have been learning what to do if there is ever a fire, as well things that we shouldn’t play with.
 We started on Monday with fire safety related literacy & math centers from Having Fun in Primary.
 There were also a few centers from Home School Creations.

 We discussed how there are things that are not safe for kids to touch or play with, we then sorted pictures into two categories ‘safe to touch‘ and ‘not safe to touch‘.
 During free choice centers students got to sort the pictures on their own, working with a partner.

 Finally today we read the story Stop Drop and Roll by Margery Cuyler and made a firetruck craft courtesy of Miss-Kindergarten.

-Posted by danielalaska in Art, Classifying Information, Community, Comparing and Ordering, Fire Safety, Literacy, Math, Numbers, Numbers, Social Studies, sorting Tags: art, fire safety, math centers, stop drop and roll
+Posted by zelbic in Art, Classifying Information, Community, Comparing and Ordering, Fire Safety, Literacy, Math, Numbers, Numbers, Social Studies, sorting Tags: art, fire safety, math centers, stop drop and roll

 If you visit my Guided Reading Section in my curriculum page, you see a description of what reading workshop is.

 Each day students are placed in tiered groups high-medium-low and are given various centers to interact with.
 Each center reinforces previous skills taught such as word families, sight words, phonics, and the like.

 Then myself or my teacher assistant will call over students to read books based on the reading level they are at.
 Each book selected is related to the theme that we are at in our class.
 In small groups students read their books and are given comprehension activities that go along with the book.